ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

    trial flocker.acceptance.endtoend.test_installer

-This will create a new Cloudformation stack and perform the tests on it.
+This will create a new CloudFormation stack and perform the tests on it.

 .. note:: By default, the stack will be destroyed once the tests are complete.
           You can keep the stack by setting ``KEEP_STACK=TRUE`` in your environment.